 On the contrary, we believe strongly that if anything, the pandemic will place an even bigger emphasis on how companies behave, and the firms that people’s retirement savings are invested in.
-Since the outbreak of the pandemic last March, greater attention has been paid to how companies treat their staff and their customers, and the reputational risk that this can bring.
+Since the outbreak of the pandemic in 2020, greater attention has been paid to how companies treat their staff and their customers, and the reputational risk that this can bring.
 Covid-19 has also raised serious questions about firms’ supply chains, their approach to diversity, and their policy on sustainability in general.

-Rebuilding the economy and people’s livelihoods is going to require us all to pull together and help one another.
+Continuing to rebuild the economy and people’s livelihoods is going to require us all to pull together and help one another.
 The pensions industry can play a crucial role here given its objective to help people achieve financial ‘peace of mind’ in retirement.

 This is supported by regulation introduced in 2019 that requires occupational pension schemes to have a Stewardship policy and to show their voting record.
 In our opinion, pension providers should grasp this opportunity to demonstrate to customers that they really do care about the world that future generations will inherit.